-We have audited the financial statements of New York State Teachers' Retirement System Retired Employee Health Benefits Trust (the "Trust") as of and for the year ended June 30, 2022 and the related notes to the financial statements, which collectively comprise the Trust's basic financial statements, as listed in the table of contents.
+We have audited the financial statements of New York State Teachers' Retirement System Retired Employee Health Benefits Trust (the "Trust") as of and for the years ended June 30, 2023 and 2022 and the related notes to the financial statements, which collectively comprise the Trust's basic financial statements, as listed in the table of contents.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the fiduciary net position of the Trust as of June 30, 2022 and the changes in its fiduciary net position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the fiduciary net position of the Trust as of June 30, 2023 and 2022 and the changes in its fiduciary net position for the years then ended in accordance with accounting principles generally accepted in the United States of America.